Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Single Ease Question (SEQ) is a quick, one-question survey that asks users to rate the ease of completing a certain task on a scale, typically from 1 (very difficult) to 7 (very easy).
 It is used immediately after a user finishes a specific task, providing immediate feedback on perceived usability.

 The SEQ is valuable for tracking task-level satisfaction and task difficulty, identifying friction points in a user’s journey.
+Task-level satisfaction is particularly powerful to measure when you are trying to optimize existing user flows or introduce new steps on an existing workflow.

 9. Net Promoter Score (NPS)